 SOU 2007:75 Att styra staten - regeringens styrning av sin förvaltning.
-SOU 2008:118 Styra och ställa - förslag till en effektivare statsförvaltning Denmark Score 8 There have been ongoing discussions on monitoring and management within the public sector.
+SOU 2008:118 Styra och ställa - förslag till en effektivare statsförvaltning Canada Score 8 Government structures are constantly changing in Canada, for better and for worse.
+It is not a static system, but there are few procedural structures in place to (self-) monitor whether current arrangements are appropriate or whether changes have resulted in the intended improvements.
+Instead, changes are initiated by the government in power whenever it deems appropriate, with little or no ex post evaluation.
+In the case of the recent merger of the Department of Foreign Affairs and International Trade (DFAIT) with the Canadian International Development Agency (CIDA), for example, the government offered no details about the exact nature of the amalgamation as conceived, nor about the cost savings it was intended to realize.
+Other examples in which comprehensive evaluation following an organizational reform has been lacking include the establishment of Service Canada as a delivery platform for government services in 2000, and the split of Human Resources Development Canada into two departments in 2004 (only to be merged again in 2008).
+The current government, which won the election in part based on the promise of transparency and fairness, has begun setting up independent committees that will monitor certain government processes.
+One example is the creation of an independent advisory board that will aid in the selection of senators in an effort to reduce partisanship in lawmaking.
+The political will seem to be there, but it is too early to gauge their potential impact as few of these committees have been fully formed.
+Citation David Zussmann (2013), Mergers and successful transitions, Canadian Government Executive, Volume 19 Issue 5 Denmark There have been ongoing discussions on monitoring and management within the public sector.
 Given the size of the sector, this is also a question with important economic implications which have become more visible in recent discussions and policy initiatives.
 The government's economic strategy relies on substantial improvements in productivity within the public sector.
-These must be made by 2020 to make room for standard improvements in other areas, particularly health.
+The current government has formulated an ambitious plan to improve efficiency in the public sector at the same time as tightly monitoring budgets.
 The current public management and governance strategy includes contracts, resultoriented salaries, measurements, evaluations and efficiency reports.
 The agency for modernization at the Ministry of Finance is responsible for innovation and efficiency in the public sector.
 Its focus is on ensuring both efficiency and productivity within the public sector, broadly defined.
 There has been significant effort undertaken to digitalize public administration, including those services directly interacting with citizens.
-Annual tax reporting is digitalized and most communication utilizes the e-boks system (there is the possibility to opt out, for example, for the elderly).
-In 2011, Denmark had the highest percentage of e-government among EU countries.
+Annual tax reporting is digitalized and most communication utilizes the e-boks system.
+Since 1 November 2014, all citizens above 15 years must be connected to Digital Post (there is the possibility to receive physical post, for example, for the cognitively and physically handicapped).
+Denmark ranks 9th on the UN's 2016 list of e-government development index.
 Citation: